How Lodge Cast Iron Skillets Are Made in Tennessee

 First off, why is cast iron so popular?
 For cooking in the oven, on the stovetop, grilling, or camping, cast iron cookware is tough as can be.
-Well-seasoned and virtually nonstick pieces become coveted heirlooms, seasoned by years of big breakfasts, Sunday dinners and special holiday treats.
+Well-seasoned and virtually nonstick pieces become coveted heirlooms, conditioned from years of big breakfasts, Sunday dinners, and special holiday treats.

 Cast iron is also extremely long-lasting and the coating gets better with use.
-"100 years and still cooking . . ." headlines the history section of Lodge’s website.
-Chef Elizabeth Karmel includes a great quote in Lodge’s most recent cookbook Cast Iron Nation: "My cast iron pans are like my favorite pair of cowboy boots — they get better and more dear to me with every use."
+Chef Elizabeth Karmel includes a great quote in one of Lodge’s cookbooks, Cast Iron Nation: “My cast iron pans are like my favorite pair of cowboy boots — they get better and more dear to me with every use.”

 The molten cast iron is poured down between two sand molds to create each piece of cast iron, then the formed cookware is shaken and tumbled to remove molding sand.
 The cookware is shotblasted with a fine steel shot to remove any residual molding sand, then it’s ground, polished, rinsed, and hung to dry with a steam dryer.

 After drying, electro-static spray guns apply a soy-based oil to the cookware to create a uniform seasoning.
 Finally, the cookware is transferred to a high-temperature oven to transform the oil into the black patina that gives Lodge skillets their distinctive look.

 A Hands-On Process